Seasteading: Background

+Contemporary advocacy

 Many architects and firms have created designs for floating cities, including Vincent Callebaut, Paolo Soleri and companies such as Shimizu, Ocean Builders and E. Kevin Schopfer.

-For a dozen years L. Ron Hubbard, founder of the Church of Scientology, and his executive leadership became a maritime-based community named the Sea Organization (Sea Org).
-Beginning in 1967 with a complement of four ships, the Sea Org spent most of its existence on the high seas, visiting ports around the world for refueling and resupply.
-In 1975 much of these operations were shifted to land-based locations.

 Marshall Savage discussed building tethered artificial islands in his 1992 book The Millennial Project: Colonizing the Galaxy in Eight Easy Steps, with several color plates illustrating his ideas.

 A 1998 essay by Wayne Gramlich attracted the attention of Patri Friedman.
 The two began working together and posted their first collaborative book online in 2001.
 Their book explored many aspects of seasteading from waste disposal to flags of convenience.
-This collaboration led to the creation of the non-profit The Seasteading Institute (TSI) in 2008.
+This collaboration led to the creation of the non-profit Seasteading Institute (TSI) in 2008.
 As an intermediate step, the Seasteading Institute has promoted cooperation with an existing nation on prototype floating islands with legal semi-autonomy within the nation's protected territorial waters.
-On 13 January 2017, the Seasteading Institute signed a memorandum of understanding (MOU) with French Polynesia to create the first semi-autonomous "seazone" for a prototype, but later that year political changes driven by the French Polynesia presidential election led to the indefinite postponement of the project.
-French Polynesia formally backed out of the project and permanently cut ties with Seasteading on 14 March 2018.
+On 13 January 2017, the Seasteading Institute signed a memorandum of understanding (MOU) with French Polynesia to create the first semi-autonomous "seazone" for a prototype but political changes driven by the French Polynesia presidential election led the county to back out of the project and permanently cut ties with Seasteading on 14 March 2018.

 The first single-family seastead was launched near Phuket, Thailand by Ocean Builders in March 2019.
 Two months later, the Thai Navy claimed the seastead was a threat to Thai sovereignty.
-In 2019, Ocean Builders said it will be building again in Panama, with the support of government officials.
-As of 2022, the project's status is uncertain.
+In 2019, Ocean Builders said it would be building again in Panama, with the support of government officials.
+As of 2022, the project's status was uncertain.

 In April 2019, the concept of floating cities as a way to cope with rising oceans was included in a presentation by the United Nations program UN-Habitat.
 As presented, they would be limited to sheltered waters.

 Specific proposals

 The Seasteading Institute

-A nonprofit organization that has held several seasteading conferences and started The Floating City Project, which is proposed to locate a floating city within the territorial waters of an existing nation.
+The Seasteading Institute is a nonprofit organization with seed capital by tech billionaire Peter Thiel which has held several seasteading conferences and started The Floating City Project, which is proposed to locate a floating city within the territorial waters of an existing nation.
 Attempts to reach an agreement with French Polynesia ended in 2018.